jlimadev/aws-certification-cloud-practitioner-notes/notes/ec2/README.md

 - Finally Review and Launch.
 (Save the Key/Par Generated).
 A few seconds later the instance will be available and accessible.

 - When finish it, just stop/terminate the instance.

+---

+### EC2 Instance Types

+**AWS has the following naming convention:** m5.2xlarge

+- m: instance class
+- 5: generation of the instance (AWS improve them over time)
+- 2xlarge: the size of the instance.
+(Memory, CP2, etc.)

+**General Purpose**:

+- Great for a diversity of workloads suchs as web services and code repositories.
+- This one have a good balance between the compute, memory and networking.
+- t2.micro is an example

+**Compute Optimized**:

+- Great for compute-intensive workloads that require high performance processors.
+- Services such as Batch processing, media transcode, High perfomance web servers, High performance compute (HPC), Scientific modeling and Machine Learning or Dedicated Gaming Servers.
+- For now, all the Compute Optimized Instance hava naming starting with _C_, like c5.large.

+**Memory Optimized**: